-The exceptions that apply to the acceptance of an honorarium are different than those that apply to the acceptance of benefits (discussed above at Exceptions to the Laws Prohibiting the Acceptance of Benefits.).
-Please contact the Ethics Advisor or the Chief Ethics Officer for advice if you have received an honorarium.
+The exceptions that apply to the acceptance of an honorarium are different than those that apply to the acceptance of benefits.
+Please contact the Ethics Advisor or the Chief Ethics Officer for advice if you have been offered or received an honorarium.